sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 If you read [Quick Start](quick_start.md), you should know that the best way to include a custom function in your model is to not use a _function_, but an `torch.nn.Module`.
 Just put the function body in its `forward`.
-But remember that `forward` function takes only `torch.Tensor` as arguments.
-If your function needs non-Tensor arguments, you can deal with them in `__init__`, like this:
+If your function needs additional arguments, for example for the dimension, you can deal with it by specifying them in `__init__`, like this:

 ```python
 import torch